Affiliate links on Android Authority may earn us a commission. Learn more.

 Editor’s note: This list of the best games on PS4 will be updated as new games launch.

-The first and (in this writer’s opinion) still the best PS4 exclusive you can buy, Bloodborne is a claret-soaked masterpiece from the team behind the notoriously challenging Dark Souls series.
+The first and (in this writer’s opinion) best PS4 exclusive you can buy, Bloodborne is a claret-soaked masterpiece from the team behind the notoriously challenging Dark Souls series.

 Bloodborne sticks with the Souls’ series core action RPG gameplay and steep difficulty curve while discarding the grim fantasy for a Gothic horror setting.
 Its vicious combat, intriguing lore, and savage boss fights make for a nightmarish delight like no other.